-"This material is based upon work supported by the U.S. National Science Foundation under Cooperative Agreement No. (NSF award number)."
+"This material is based upon work supported by the U.S. National Science Foundation under award No. (NSF award number)."

-2. Instrumentation/equipment must be marked with the NSF logo by the recipient if the purchase price is \$150,000 or more, in accordance with the guidance specified in the NSF Brand Standards Manual.
+- 2. Instrumentation/equipment must be marked with the NSF logo by the recipient if the purchase price is \$150,000 or more, in accordance with the guidance specified in the NSF Brand Standards Manual.

-3. Awards of \$1 million or more must follow additional guidelines found in the NSF Policy on Brand Standards related to:
+- 3. Awards of \$1 million or more must follow additional guidelines found in the NSF Policy on Brand Standards related to:

 - (a) use and naming conventions;

 - (b) signage;

 - (c) websites;

 - (d) social media; and

 - (e) filming and advertising.

-4. Oral acknowledgment of NSF support during all media interviews including, but not limited to, social media, podcasts, radio, television, film and other publications.
+- 4. Oral acknowledgment of NSF support during all media interviews including, but not limited to, social media, podcasts, radio, television, film and other publications.

+&lt;sup>11 Any questions regarding the NSF Policy on Brand Standards or the NSF Brand Standards Manual should be addressed to the NSF Office of Legislative and Public Affairs at: NSFbranding@nsf.gov.

 b.
-Public Relations Activities and News Releases

-1. The recipient must consult with the cognizant NSF Program Officer or designee prior to any significant public relations activities or events concerning the NSF-supported activities under the award, including providing an advance copy of any news or press releases concerning NSF-supported activities prior to issuance.

-2. The recipient must provide timely notification to the cognizant NSF Program Officer or designee of any substantive inquiries made by the media or Congress.

-12 Any questions regarding the NSF Policy on Brand Standards or the NSF Brand Standards Manual should be addressed to the NSF Office of Legislative and Public Affairs at: NSFbranding@nsf.gov.

-c.
 Disclaimer